 To ensure a safe and enjoyable experience for all our farm guests, please respect the following rules:

-Guest Safety: Rader Family Farms, LLC is not responsible for personal accidents that occur while on the farm property.
+Guest safety: Rader Family Farms, LLC, is not responsible for personal accidents that occur while on the farm property.
 By entering onto the farm property, you are assuming liability and responsibility for the safety of yourself and those accompanying you, including minors.
 It is also assumed that those entering onto the property are carriers of their own health insurance policies.

-Farm Animals: Although we are excited for you to meet our farm animals, please remember we are not a petting zoo.
+Farm animals: Although we are excited for you to meet our farm animals, please remember we are not a petting zoo.
 The animals are friendly but also unpredictable.
-As always, we recommend that children nor adults do not reach over or through our animal fences.
-Hand-sanitizing stations and hand washing sinks in the animal areas and always recommend washing hands after visiting our animals.
+We recommend children and adults do not reach over or through our animal fences.
+Hand-sanitizing stations and hand-washing sinks are available in the animal areas and we always recommend washing hands after visiting the animals.

-Weather: Rader Family Farms is aware of the local weather radar.
+Weather: Rader Family Farms constantly monitors local weather.
 Please be aware that there is not a safety shelter available to all guests at one time.
-If inclement weather is forecasted, current guests will be advised to seek additional shelter elsewhere, and the farm reserves the right to close the farm as deemed necessary for safety.
+If inclement weather is forecast, current guests will be advised to seek additional shelter elsewhere and the farm reserves the right to close as deemed necessary for safety.
 There is not a guarantee of refunds for rain.
 Paying admission to the farm with questionable weather is at your own risk.
 For safety reasons, some attractions on the farm, such as the maze, may be forced to be closed for a period of time if they are too saturated.

 All attractions and activities are intended for those in good health at their own and parental discretion, according to their abilities and at their own risk.

-Little Village: For 6years and Under
+Little Village: For 6 years and under.